Doug Wilson Says ‘To Prevail in Conflict Is Not Possible Without Deception’

 “Having said this, we have to remind ourselves that God hates the sin of bearing false witness… .
 God does not only prohibit the invention of such lies, He prohibits us from circulating them.”7

-In my opinion, Doug Wilson often fails to accurately handle the word of truth (2 Timothy 2:15, See more examples here).
+By advocating for the use of deception, in my opinion, Doug Wilson fails to accurately handle the word of truth (2 Timothy 2:15, See more examples here).
 And the result brings shame to the name of Christ.
-He is not respectable and nor is he well thought of by outsiders.
+He is not respectable or well thought of by outsiders.
 He does not demonstrate that he loves what is good (in this case, the truth), nor does he show himself able to exhort in sound doctrine.
 I therefore believe that he is not biblically qualified to fulfill the role of pastor (1 Timothy 3:1–7; Titus 1:5–9).

 I pray that Doug would come to understand how his erroneous teachings are defaming the name of Christ among unbelievers and that he is, intentionally or not, giving his followers license to sin.
 I pray that he would recognize that the Bible stands in strong opposition to his instruction and that he would publicly repent and remove books and articles from publication that advocate for these ungodly deceptions.